 There are different platforms forpodcast distribution, including Podbean, Buzzsprout, and Spreaker.
-They offer similar services, but each have their own free vs. paid tier options, so the best thing to do is to do a little research on different platforms and see which one will best suits your budget and needs as a podcast producer.
+They offer similar services, but each have their own free vs. paid tier options, so the best thing to do is to do a little research on different platforms and see which one will best suit your budget and needs as a podcast producer.

-There’s no question that to take a podcast from an idea to a finished recording that is live on streaming platforms is a lot of work.
+There’s no question that to take a podcast from an idea to a finished recording that is live on streaming platforms is a lot of work, particularly for a beginner podcaster.
 The good news is that there are so many resources out there, including ushere at Movo, to help you learn and make creating your own podcast a totally achievable goal.

-We hope this has provided some insight intowhat you need to make a podcast.
+We hope this has provided some insight intohow to record a podcast.
 It may be a long road, especially at the beginning, but trust us, once your friends start sending you screenshots while listening to your brand new pod, it will all be worth it.

-If you want to continue your deep-dive on podcasting, check out our entireHow-to series on podcasting.
+If you want to continue your deep-dive onpodcasting for beginners, check out our entireHow-to series on podcasting.
 Happy podcasting!

 Comments will be approved before showing up.